Medical Records Specialist Program Description

 Medical Records Specialist Program Outline

-Our 154-hour Medical Records Specialist program is divided into 8 courses, which cover a number of topics: privacy laws, telehealth skills, documentation management, and so much more.
+Our Medical Records Specialist program is divided into 8 courses, which cover a number of topics: privacy laws, telehealth skills, documentation management, and so much more.

 Program Orientation: Medical Records Specialist